-EZ Marine is one of the leading supplier and exporter of used, second hand and reconditioned marine anchor chain from ship recycling yard alang India.
+EZ Marine is one of the supplier and exporter used, second hand reconditioned marine anchor chain from ship recycling yard alang India.

 A metal device called an anchor is commonly used to secure a watercraft to the bottom of a body of water, preventing it from drifting due to wind or current.
 The term “anchor” originates from the Latin word ancora, which is derived from the Greek word ἄγκυρα (ankȳra).